Superhero designer Jasmine is about to hit her million-dollar moment. But she wouldn't have been able to do it without her loyal sidekick, FreshBooks.

 We caught up with Jasmine to learn more about how FreshBooks helps her fight design crimes—and how it’s helping her to reach her million-dollar moment.

-You’ve been a graphic designer for 12 years and a sole trader for 5 years.
+You’ve been a graphic designer for 14 years and a sole trader for over 5 years.
 How has your accounting changed during that time?

 Jasmine: Before FreshBooks, I was using a Word document.
 It was not pretty.
 I feel very terrible for my early-days accountant who had to sift through what I believed was a successful accounting system.
 It was embarrassing, but it was also detrimental to my brand because it gave the impression that I wasn’t professional, and therefore, I couldn’t charge higher rates.